Directed by: John McTiernan || Produced by: Lawrence Gordon, Joel Silver, John Davis

 Running Time: 107 minutes

 “In a part of the world where there are no rules, deep in the jungle, where nothing that lives is safe, an elite rescue squad is being led by the ultimate warrior.
 But now, they’re up against the ultimate enemy.
-Nothing like it has ever been on earth before.
-It kills for pleasure, it hunts for sport.
+Nothing like it has ever been on earth before… It kills for pleasure, it hunts for sport.
 But this time, it picked the wrong man to hunt.”

 Although the 1980s were filled with as much action-schlock as any other decade, it had its great standouts as well, and the best of the best refused to be pigeonholed into a single, well defined genre.
 Predator has as much in common with sci-fi and suspense films as far as tone and cinematography are concerned, but its visual style and finishing garnish carry that definitive 1980s “tough guy”-coat.
-It’s this commando style that defined 1980s action films as a whole, regardless whether that image was merely skin deep or penetrated down to a movie’s core.
+It’s this commando style that defined that era’s action films as a whole, regardless whether that image was merely skin deep or penetrated down to a movie’s core.
 The commando was the action icon, or visual label that best summarized blockbusters of that decade, much like the comic book superhero (e.g. Batman, Superman, Spider-Man, The Avengers) defined the 2000s and 2010s.

 Although McTiernan’s companion classic to his most famous film, Die-Hard, has never been considered on the same level of its sister franchise’s best film, James Cameron’s Aliens (1986), it is a far deeper movie than its IMdb or DVD description suggests.
-The first 30 minutes is definitive, 80’s commando-action, with giant explosions, giant guns, and heavily muscled stars shooting everything in sight.
+The first 30 minutes is definitive commando-action, with giant explosions, giant guns, and heavily muscled stars shooting everything in sight.
 After the initial wave of carnage subsides, however, the movie’s primary tone takes over, making Predator resemble far more of a suspenseful thriller.
 Predator takes the concept of invincible, muscle-bound heroes with even bigger guns and turns it on its head.
 After taking ample time to illustrate how badass and deadly its cast of commandos are, the narrative uses that idea to inject a dose of foreboding into the audience.
 Within minutes of our heroes’ thorough annihilation of an entire enemy compound, the film reveals that a far more sinister, malevolent, and deadly force is stalking the commandos from just out of sight.
 All of a sudden, our team of invincible action heroes don’t seem so invincible anymore, and that’s what makes the story so interesting.

 Our team of buff commandos is also a legendary selling point of Predator.
 Everybody does a great job and plays their simple, yet likable characters effectively.
 The stars are lead man, Arnold Schwarzenegger (in his best action role that isn’t a cybernetic Terminator), Carl Weathers (apparently on his day job when he isn’t busy punching Rocky Balboa in the face), Jesse (The Body) Ventura, and Bill Duke.
 They kick guerrilla-ass and spout off cheesy one-liners like it’s nobody’s business.
 Predator has some of the most memorable, quotable lines in the entire action genre, not just the 1980s.
-It does’t quite have the rich, natural, free-flowing dialogue the first two Alien(s) films had, but as far as badass, tough-guy quotes go, Predator is up there with the best of the best.
+It doesn’t quite have the rich, natural, free-flowing dialogue of the first two Alien(s) films, but as far as badass, tough-guy quotes go, Predator is up there with the best of the best.
 Such as:

 - “If it bleeds, we can kill it.“